 All that said, so-called postmodern skepticism was often self-refuting or at the very least unable to justify itself.
 One could quite easily be skeptical of a skepticism that was often incapable of articulating its own value.
-To this we could add that the degree to which postmodern-influenced academic departments found it increasingly difficult to justify their positions vis-à-vis the university as a whole—for example, why should deconstruction be funded?
+To this we could add that the degree to which postmodern-influenced academic departments found it increasingly difficult to justify their positions vis-à-vis the university as a whole.
 (Part of the problem has to do with the corporatization of the university and not postmodernism itself, but still….)
 Moreover, as a number of commentators have observed, Dystopianism and pessimism make bad politics.
 Cynicism tends to undercut political action, and poststructuralism had no real way to resist neo-liberalism.

 To recap, I’ve been tracing a host of terms in an attempt to showcase their internal contradictions and their philosophical half-lives.
 Deconstruction perennially escaped a singular meaning, was never dominant, and has long since been eclipsed.
 Poststructuralism was always a misnomer insofar as structuralism never died so much as found a home in different parts of the academy.
 “French theory” was an American-French hybrid, having more to do with the intellectual needs of the Anglophone academy than anything dominant in France.
 And postmodernism had two functions: to signal artistic, architectural, literary, and philosophical movements that have long since been replaced, and to indicate an interlinking and contradictory set of skepticisms whose influence is also fading for both good and bad reasons.